DinisCruz/Book_Practical_Jni4Net/content/1.Introduction/Introduction.md

 Note that this is still a massive hack, but it works :)

 It would be great if there was a more official way to make this happen.

+This book contains my Jni4Net experiments and research.